nekesa-w/skillsmart_learningapp/README.md

 ## Installation

-To install Skills Smart on your computer or laptop, follow these steps:
+To install SkillsSmart on your computer or laptop, follow these steps:

 1. **Clone Repository:**
    ```